awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-personalize-dataset.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DatasetImportJob`  <a name="cfn-personalize-dataset-datasetimportjob"></a>
 Describes a job that imports training data from a data source \(Amazon S3 bucket\) to an Amazon Personalize dataset\.
+If you specify a dataset import job as part of a dataset, all dataset import job fields are required\.
 *Required*: No
 *Type*: [DatasetImportJob](aws-properties-personalize-dataset-datasetimportjob.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)